top of page

 Tour of the Louvre's collection of European painting from the Renaissance, Baroque, Rococo, Neo-Classical, and Romantic periods.

-*The best path from the entrance to the painting is through the Italian painting galleries (the same path taken by Tom Hanks in the Da Vinci Code).
+->The best path from the entrance to the painting is through the Italian painting galleries (the same path taken by Tom Hanks in the Da Vinci Code).

-In the 17th century, Louis XIV hired Bernini to renovate the Louvre and sculpt (Bernini’s portraits of Louis still inhabit Versailles).
+In the 17th century, Louis XIV hired Italian sculptor Gianlorenzo Bernini to renovate the Louvre (Bernini’s portraits of Louis still inhabit Versailles).
 Later kings added the aristocratic pleasures of the Rococo painters, and even many Neo-Classical masterpieces until the French Revolution stopped their buying spree.
 After the Revolution, Napoleon’s armies marched across Europe and Africa in the early 19th century and sent back thousands of artworks for the museum collection.
 Louvre holdings continued to increase under successive regimes.
 During the Second Empire, Napoleon III went on a buying spree, adding over 20,000 items (and hundreds of paintings).
 Over time, individual donors have also added to the collection, which today stands at over 7,500 paintings.

-*To see the best of the painting collection, follow the Mona Lisa sign from the 1st floor of the Denon Wing.
+->To see the best of the European painting collection, follow the Mona Lisa sign from the 1st floor of the Denon Wing.
 Key works and artists found along the way are featured in boldface, along with their room number (though the room numbers seem to have changed over the last year).

 Sandro Botticelli was an early Renaissance master, with willowy draped figures gracefully stepping across a landscape.
 His frescoes from the Villa Lemmi reference Roman mythology.
 In Venus and the Three Graces, the goddess of love, accompanied by the trio of muses, greets a young woman.
-Classicism is seen in the voluminous robes swirl around the elegant, elongated women, as well as the interaction—the dance, almost—of the 3 figures.
-You should be able to recognize Botticelli’s style in the coming galleries; several paintings of the Virgin and Child as well his portraits grace the walls of the Grande Galerie.
+Classicism is seen in the voluminous robes swirling around the elegant, elongated women, as well as the interaction between the 3 figures, as they seem to dance to the same music.

-Botticelli, Venus & the 3 Graces
+Botticelli, Venus & the 3 Graces 1483-86

 If the colors seem different, it’s because 15th-century images like these were done in fresco—pigment mixed into wet plaster.
 As the pigment dried, it became a permanent part of the wall, which is why so many of these 15th century images have been preserved in place.
 But they had to be quickly painted, before the plaster dried.
 Because of the technique, frescoes are generally outlined and then filled in fairly quickly, before the plaster dried.
+You should be able to recognize Botticelli’s style in the coming galleries; several oil paintings of the Virgin and Child as well his portraits grace the walls of the Grande Galerie.

+Fra Angelico’s Christ on the Cross with St. Dominic (707) was taken from the wall of the convent of San Domenico.
+Fra means “Father,” as Angelico was a monk, like many early painters.
 Against a dark background.
 Christ leans towards his mother, who turns away in sorrow.
 St. John the Baptist prays on the other side, while St. Dominic, patron saint of the convent and Angelico’s Dominican order, prays at the foot of Christ.

 Images like these were painted in churches and convents as objects of religious devotion and reflection (this was removed in the Napoleonic era).
 The figures are beautifully rendered in delicate lines and pale colors, and you get a sense of their physical form: the strained muscles of Christ and the legs beneath the robes.

-*The frescoes will lead into the Grande Galerie...
+->The frescoes will lead into the Grande Galerie...

 Once used as a playground by Louis XIII, the Galerie has displayed paintings since the French Revolution.
 As one of the largest spaces in the museum, it is a fitting entry into the Italian collection.